-Go beyond the basic testimonial and create compelling case studies for your freelance business that highlight what's possible for prospective clients.
-Learn how to gather information to simplify the case study development process.
+Learn how to gather information needed to create case studies for your freelance business that highlight what's possible for prospective clients.

 While you can get a great testimonial by providing the right prompts after a web design and development project ends, you can get an even better, more compelling story by gathering client feedback and personal experiences throughout the project.
 Asking the right questions along the way allows you to begin crafting a powerful case study — a story in the clients’ own words — which also makes it much easier to get the case study published down the road.

 There are five times in a project or partnership that are perfect for gathering experiential information from your client: